nikelborm/hehe-secret-dont-look/readme.md

 5. Dockerfile components reuse and shared parametrized configs.
 6. Modules, packages, and inheritance for LLBs
 7. Much better UX with much better autocomplete (in-IDE autocomplete for secrets names, or build args, provided by the type-system)
-8. Show the world of buildkit for frontenders
+8. Show the world of buildkit and Docker for frontenders
 9. TypeScript has C-style syntax and can be more easily understood by Java devs, than something closest to buildkit -- Go.
 There's no Java buildkit frontends anyway.
 10. R&D. Experience I get from writing this implementation can be applied to solve problems for a company.
 We need experiments before doing big stuff!
 11. [Why TypeScript for Infrastructure?](https://mattrickard.com/why-typescript-for-infrastructure)
 12. Cloud development kit is cool and gaining popularity.
+13. targets, that can't be used from outside with the help of ESM
+14. ability to import from other Dockerfiles

 ## Notes